 Storey County

-- Asian and other races: Comprise the remaining approximately 2%
+- Asian and other races: Making up the remaining “approximately 2%,” because precision is overrated.

 Eureka County